zeez-dotcom/test-2-hr/README.md

 The app serves both API and client on `http://localhost:5000`.
 Login with the admin credentials defined in the environment variables (or the `admin / admin` fallbacks if you are in development and left them unset).

+## Admin & User Management

+- Navigate to **Settings -> User Management** (visible to admins only) to add new users, update roles and contact info, deactivate/reactivate accounts, and reset passwords.
+Changes take effect immediately and refresh the list.
+- User accounts remain in the database when deactivated; inactive users cannot sign in and are excluded from the session bootstrap process.
+- The server exposes guarded endpoints under `/api/users` (requires an authenticated admin session):
+  - `GET /api/users` - list users without password hashes.
+  - `POST /api/users` - create a user (`{ username, email, password, role }`).
+  - `PUT /api/users/:id` - update username, email, role, or active flag.
+  - `POST /api/users/:id/deactivate` and `/reactivate` - toggle access while ensuring at least one admin stays active.
+  - `POST /api/users/:id/reset-password` - hash and store a new password.

+On startup the server ensures at least one active admin user exists.
+If none are present, the environment values above (or the development defaults) seed a new admin account.

 ## Tests & Type Checks

 ```bash